Code-Institute-Submissions/martinjohnson26-Milestone1_reusb/README.md

     -webkit-transition is an unknown vendor extension
     -o-transition is an unknown vendor extension

-    Chrome Dev Tools - for testing:
+   Chrome Dev Tools

-    Mobile and tablet views and responsiveness
-    CSS styling changes before implementing it in the code Network to assess whether it was picking up Javascript
+   For testing mobile and tablet views and responsiveness CSS styling changes before implementing it in the code Network to assess whether it was picking up Javascript

+ ### Testing User Stories from User Experience (UX) Section

+-   #### First Time Visitor Goals

+    1.Easily navigate around the site to view the content.

+        Users are presented an easily readable navigation bar to go to the page of their choice.
+Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+        The user can easily navigate around the site by using the navigation bar or by scrolling up and down

+    2. Quickly understandstand the purpose of the site.

+        There is a Hero Image with text and a "sign up" Call to action button.
+        The first section of the site explains the ethos of the club and its ideologies.
+        The training plans are clearly presented and catagorised by runner ability.

+    3. Read testimonials which support reasons why potential users should join the club.

+        The testimonials provide positive feedback from members about the site and the training plans provided The sign up button is clearly presented to the user on the Home page.

+-   #### Returning Visitor Goals

+    1. A simple and easy sign up process.

+       The sign up button is clearly presented to the user on the Home page.
+       The sign up button quickly displays a pop-up join form The form requests basic information with prompts in the required fields

+    2. Easy access to the training plans.

+        The plans are easily accessed by clicking on the plans link or scrolling to the page Individual plans are selected by checking the required box There is no restriction on the number of plans that can be ordered

+    3. Access to other supporting running organisations.

+       Links to support running clubs are easily accessed by clicking on the clubs link or scrolling to the page Each link opens on a new page

+-   #### Frequent User Goals

+    1. Check to see if any additional and/or new training plans have been added.

+        This function has not been added to the site

+    2. Add their own testimonials.

+        This function has not been added to the site

+    3. Add their photos to the gallery images.

+        This function has not been added to the site
 ## Bugs and issues

 An issue with the modal pop up effecting the layout on mobile devices was found during the design stage.
 This appeared to be due to the modal coding being placed inside a code section.
 Once the modal coding was placed outside of the screen layout code the issue was resolved.
-The site was initailly slow to load and was improved by moving the Gallery section to a new file (gallery.html), however links to the Home page do appear to be a little slower to loads than other links.
-Further investigation is required ro resolve this.
+The site was initailly slow to load and was improved by moving the Gallery section to a new file (gallery.html).
-On mobile devices the Nav Bar pop up menu obscures some headings when the links are selected.
-Again further investigation is required but timeframes for project submission have not allowed this
+On mobile devices the Nav Bar pop up menu obscures some headings when the links are selected. further investigation is required but timeframes for project submission have not allowed this

 ## Deployment